Recovery · Sleep

 Practical action:

-Build a travel sleep kit standard: eye mask, ear plugs, and a consistent wake time policy.
+Build a travel sleep kit standard: eye mask, ear plugs, consistent wake time policy.
 For eastward travel across 2+ time zones, low-dose melatonin (0.5-1mg) timed to the destination sleep window is well-supported.
 Keep team meal timing consistent with destination time zone from day one.

 4. Nap Protocols